dynamonet/php-query-builder/README.md

   ], false) // false "OR's" all the previous conditions.
 Default is true, which will "AND" all the conditions ->fetchAll(); // Fetches all the results
 ```

+#### A warning on JOINs with array conditions
+Notice that in the previous example, inside the join method, the first condition is 'p.user_id = u.id'  instead of the more beatiful form 'p.user_id' => 'u.id', this is because the latter would have be translated to "p.user_id = 'u.id'", matching the posts where user_id is equal to the literal string "u.id" (not what we want).

 ## Working with PDO connections